kat-lego/kat-lego.github.io/content/post/$1-dotnet-nvim.md

 ```

 ### Plugin Creating the Dotnet command
-In the `init.lua` file for the plug in, we will add a function called setup, this is a function that
+In the `init.lua` file for the plugin, we will add a function called setup, this is a function that
 will be used to setup the plugin.
-In this function we use the `vim.api.nvim_create_user_command`
+In this function, we use the `vim.api.nvim_create_user_command`
 function to create a new command and set it up to print 'We are dotnetting'.

 ```lua